DeerLi/EtherContracts/CypressShare.md

 ## Cypress Organization Contract

 Cypress Organization has an owner.
 The `owner` is the creator of the contract.
 When created the owner automatically takes all the tokens with him.
-Everytime a member registered by the owner, the owner transfer a certain amount of his token to the newly registered member.
+Every time a member registered by the owner, the owner transfer a certain amount of his token to the newly registered member.
 The owner can transfer the ownership to another account.